mrolli/myitjournal/docs/courses/myitjournal/index.md

 After this course, the following learning outcomes shall be achieved:

 - Git and GitHub
     - You know how to create a new Git repository and do commits.
     - You know how to host your repo at GitHub and how to push changes
     - You can explain what GitHub pages are.
     - You can publish static pages to GitHub pages using an automation workflow.
     - You have basic knowledge about GitHub Actions and can describe what they are and why they are helpful.
 - Conda
     - You can describe what Conda is and what problem it solves.
     - You can setup a Python project environment using Miniconda
-- Markdown based code generators
+- Markdown Based Code Generators
     - You can describe what a static code generator does.
     - You can enumerate a couple of static code generator and know which language they are written in.
     - You know some background about Zensical (Who is developing it?
 Where are its roots?
 Why does it exist?)
     - You can start a new Zensical project.
     - You can automatically publish your journal to GitHub on every change you make.
 - Markdown
     - You can describe what Markdown is and why/how it is a useful file type.
     - You get used to write Markdown files for documentation purposes.
     - You know basic text styling like headers, bold, italics, ...
     - You know basic elements like admonitions, code blocks, content tabs, ...
     - You know the front matter and what it can used for.

 ## Journals of Previous Apprentices